25 Things You Didn’t Know About Studying Medicine

 5. Becoming a doctor is not a good strategy to become rich

-If you have a variety of interests and pursuits, then medicine will not be conducive to your long term vision.
-To be successful as a medical doctor, your profession has to be the central focus in your life.
-It cannot be a part time hustle.
+If you have a variety of interests and pursuits, then medicine will not be conducive to your long-term vision.
+To be successful as a medical doctor, your profession has to be the central focus of your life.
+It cannot be a part-time hustle.
 You are either in or out.

 7. Many medical schools don’t allow students to work on the side

-From afar, it may seem that pilots are at greater risk of errors compare to medical doctors.
-But statistics the reality is that more people die from errors from medical doctors than from pilots.
+From afar, it may seem that pilots are at greater risk of errors compared to medical doctors.
+But statistics the reality is that more people die from errors by medical doctors than from pilots.
 A recent Johns Hopkins study claims more than 250,000 people in the U.S. die every year from medical errors.
 Medical errors are the third-leading cause of death after heart disease and cancer.

 9. The Medical profession records the highest number of Depression and suicide rate